NielsdeBlaauw/php-doc-check/README.md

 Usage: vendor/bin/php-doc-check [options] <directory> [<directory>...]

 Options:
+  -x, --exclude <arg>                       Directories to exclude, without
+                                            slash
+  -f, --format <arg>                        Output format [text, json]
+                                            [default: text]
-  -x, --exclude <arg>                      Directories to exclude, without slash -f, --format <arg>                       Output format [text, json] -o, --reportFile <arg>                   Send report output to a file -m, --metric <arg>                       Metric to use for determining
+  -o, --reportFile <arg>                    Send report output to a file -m, --metric <arg>                        Metric to use for determining
                                             complexity [cognitive, cyclomatic]
+                                            [default: cognitive]
-  -w, --complexity-warning-threshold <arg>  Cyclomatic complexity score which is
+  -w, --complexity-warning-threshold <arg>  Cyclomatic complexity score which
-                                           the lower bound for a warning -e, --complexity-error-threshold <arg>    Cyclomatic complexity score which is the lower bound for an error -$, --file-extension <arg>               Valid file extensions to scan -i, --ignore-violations-on-exit          Will exit with a zero code, even if any violations are found -?, --help                               Show this help and quit -q, --quiet                              Don't show any output
+                                            is the lower bound for a warning [default: 4] -e, --complexity-error-threshold <arg>    Cyclomatic complexity score which is the lower bound for an error [default: 6] -$, --file-extension <arg>                Valid file extensions to scan [default: php] -i, --ignore-violations-on-exit           Will exit with a zero code, even if any violations are found -?, --help                                Show this help and quit -q, --quiet                               Don't show any output
 ```

 Example first use: `vendor/bin/php-doc-check --exclude vendor ./`